lucmans/digistring/readme.md

 Digistring converts notes played on a guitar to a digital representation in real-time.
 Additionally, is serves as a framework to aid development and research of real-time pitch estimation methods.
+Even though Digistring is optimized for guitars, it also works with many other instruments and singing.
-The thesis accompanying this project can be found in the thesis branch.
+The thesis accompanying this project can be found in the [thesis repository](https://github.com/lucmans/digistring-thesis).

-TODO: Summary of Digistring's features
+Demo files to run through Digistring, along with video files showing the playback of a demo file, can be found in the [demo repository](https://github.com/lucmans/digistring-demo).

+Digistring's main feature is real-time pitch estimation and sound synthesis bases on the estimation.
+By default, it listens to the audio input of the computer.
+Then, by passing the `--synth` flag, Digistring will produce sound based on the estimations.
+Furthermore, by passing the `--midi` flag, Digistring will emit MIDI events (note: currently, the alsa_midi_out branch has to be used and the `--midi` flag is implicit).
+Some synthesizer plug-ins can directly detect these MIDI events, while others require the MIDI events to be routed to the plug-in.
+The latter can be done using Pipewire or Jack.

+To use Digistring as a framework, refer to the documentation provided in the `docs` directory.

 # Build instructions